DustinCampbell/SimpleMVVM/readme.txt

-Simple Model-View-ViewModel framework for building WPF applications.
+A simple Model-View-ViewModel framework for building WPF applications.